samarthnimade2410/Google-ADK-Contribution/README.md

  - Open them in your browser.
    ## OR
 ### 2) PDFs
-- View the PDFs from the PDF folder.
+- View the PDFs from the root folder.